funatsufumiya/lwjgl-bgfx-studies/README.md

 ## Known Issues

-- Triangle and Rectangle example, not working on Vulkan backend. (researching.)
+- Triangle and Rectangle examples are not working on LWJGL 3.3.4 / 3.3.5 Vulkan backend. (researching reasons...)
+    - For this reason, using LWJGL 3.3.3 for now.